Digital Parenting

 Practical Guidelines

 1. Set a daily limit — 20-30 minutes per session, maximum 1 hour per day 2.
-Co-play whenever possible — sit with your child and discuss what they are doing 3.
-Schedule screen time — same time each day creates predictable routines 4.
+Sit with your child whenever you can — discuss what they're doing, ask questions, celebrate effort 3.
+Schedule screen time — same time each day creates predictable routines (ours is right after dinner) 4.
 Use device controls — enable parental controls, turn off in-app purchases, disable autoplay 5.
-Balance with physical activity — for every 30 minutes of screen time, ensure 30 minutes of active play
+Balance with physical activity — for every 30 minutes of screen time, 30 minutes of running around

 What to Avoid

-• Using apps as a default babysitter during every meal or car ride
+• Using apps as the default babysitter at every meal or car ride (I know, I know — easier said than done)

 • Allowing unrestricted access to the App Store or YouTube